Clan Na Gael GFC (Louth)

-Clan Na Gael GFC is a GAA club from Dundalk, County Louth, which fields Gaelic football teams in competitions organised by Louth GAA.
-The club is commonly referred to within the county as 'the Clans'.
+Clan na Gael GFC is a GAA club from Dundalk, County Louth, which fields Gaelic football teams in competitions organised by Louth GAA.
 Their motto is 'Once a Clan, Always a Clan'.

 History

 Affiliating in 1916, the club won the Louth Minor Football Championship in 1920.
 The first adult title followed in 1922 with victory in the Louth Junior Football Championship.
 1923 saw the club win the Louth Senior Football Championship by defeating Boyne Rangers of Drogheda, captained by inter-county player Peter Garland.
 In 1924 the Clans retained the championship by beating Larks of Killineer in the final on a scoreline of 1–06 to 0–01 at the Dundalk Athletic Grounds.

-In 1933, the club lost the Louth Senior Football Championship final for the first time, going down 3–03 to 1–07 against Newtown Blues at the Drogheda Gaelic Grounds.
+In 1933 the club lost the Louth Senior Football Championship final for the first time, going down 3–03 to 1–07 against Newtown Blues at the Drogheda Gaelic Grounds, with a team that featured five Hearty brothers.
 It would be a further 26 years before Clans would reach their next senior championship final.
-In 1959, they came from behind to draw with St Mary's, going on to win the replay at the Drogheda Gaelic Grounds 0–08 to 0–05.
+In 1959 they came from behind to draw with St Mary's, going on to win the replay at the Gaelic Grounds by 0–08 to 0–05.
 The side was captained by Benny Toal.

+In 1954 Louth reached the final of the Leinster Junior Football Championship.
+The team, which lost to Dublin by seven points, included five Clans' players.
+They were Eddie Murphy (goal), John McArdle, Paddy Dixon, Benny Toal, and Séamus Connolly.

 The early 1960s saw the emergence of Newtown Blues as the dominant force in Louth football.
 The Drogheda men would win seven Louth SFC titles during the decade.
 Their replay victory in 1964 at Ardee came at the Clans' expense, on a scoreline of 3–08 to 0–04.

-The club's new home ground Clan Na Gael Park was officially opened in 1966, coinciding with 50th anniversary celebrations.
+The club's new home ground Clan na Gael Park was officially opened in 1966, coinciding with 50th anniversary celebrations.

 The club's minor team won the Minor Championship in 1976, beating Oliver Plunketts 1–02 to 0–04 at St Brigid's Park, Dowdallshill.
 This side contained Jim Brady, Aidan Wiseman, Gary O'Callaghan and the McKeever brothers who all went on to win SFC titles in the 1980s.

 The drought at Louth Senior Football Championship level finally ended in 1985 with a 1–06 to 0–04 win over Roche Emmets in the final at Dowdallshill.
 A bid for two in-a-row ended at the semi-final stage with defeat to Kilkerley Emmets in 1986.
 The Clans returned, however, the next year and defeated Newtown Blues in the final at Ardee, 1–07 to 0–04.
 The Louth county team now included several Clans players, including the O'Hanlon brothers, Niall O'Donnell, Peter Fitzpatrick and Gerry Curran.
 More success at minor level followed in the Eighties, with the Fr.
 Larry Murray Cup returning to the Ecco Road in 1981, 1983 and 1988.